maniospas/Blombly/docs/advanced/preprocessor.md

 the `_bb` prefix) is internally created instead of `it` to hold the iterator.
 That variable replaces the contents of the `!of` parenthesis.
-Blombly's `in` macro that is shipped with the language wraps this behabior under the hood.
+Blombly's `in` macro that is shipped with the language wraps this behavior under the hood.

 ```java
 // main.bb